Updated February 2018

 Many business owners choose to streamline their accounting department with bookkeeping software.
 It's a great way to stay organized and save hours on financial tasks, but make sure that your software is helping and not hurting.

-Take the time to select the best program for your business’ needs and update it regularly.
+Take the time to select the best software for your business’ needs and update it regularly.
 You want to ensure that your income and expenses are getting tracked accurately, so you're not wasting countless hours generating manual reports.